DigitalBotLab/azure-iac/README.md

 Azure Infrastructure As Code (azure-iac)

-Infrastruture as Code is a term used to infer that the code to create cloud infrastructure is now stored like code in a versioned respository.
-Using tools like ARM, Bicep and Terraform, this code can be instanciated into an actual cloud ecosystem.
-This makes it easier to develop, manage and deploy cloud infrastructure at scale and is used by many professional software companies.
+Infrastructure as Code refers to the practice of treating the code used to create cloud infrastructure as a versioned repository, similar to traditional software code.
+This approach utilizes tools such as ARM, Bicep, and Terraform to instantiate this code into an actual cloud ecosystem.
+By adopting Infrastructure as Code, it becomes more convenient to develop, manage, and deploy cloud infrastructure on a larger scale.
+Many professional software companies rely on this approach to streamline their operations.

-This rep contains Bicep, ARM and Terraform templates of the cloud infrastrcuture needed to support your Digital Twins.
+In this repository, you will find Bicep, ARM, and Terraform templates that define the cloud infrastructure required to support your Digital Twins.
+These templates serve as a blueprint for provisioning and configuring the necessary resources in the cloud environment.

 Follow the Action steps outlined here: https://www.digitaltwinstarter.com/actions/create-cloud-infrastructure-to-provide-an-environment-for-your-digital-twin